 Petra is a traditional rural town in the middle of the island with two impressive 16th and 17th century churches, an in-town winery, long streets of sand coloured houses, a museum, a couple of good restaurants & a bucket full of charm.
 Relatively untouched by tourism, mainly due to its inland location, the town is home to less than 3,000 residents, almost all of them being locals.
 It is the perfect destination for travellers who wish to escape the touristy parts of the island and get off the beaten track.

 Port d’Andratx is a charming, picturesque port in the southwest of the island with a stylish, affluent and International atmosphere built from the mid-20th century around the existing fishing port and separate from the much older Andratx town.
-Considered by many to be the loveliest harbour in Spain, the port with its long natural bay attracts the yachting fraternity from far afield and the rich and famous own villas that you can see taking up prominent positions on the hillsides.
+Considered by many to be the loveliest harbour in Spain and one the best towns in Mallorca, the port with its long natural bay attracts the yachting fraternity from far afield and the rich and famous own villas that you can see taking up prominent positions on the hillsides.

 For amateur or professional cyclists, Mallorca has some of the most spectacular cycling routes in Europe.
 There are many routes to choose from and to help you, each month, we will list five of the best cycling routes on the island.
 In the southern part of the Tramuntana Mountains, you will find one of the most popular cycling routes, the coastal road linking the town of Esporles with the picturesque port town of Andratx.

 Mallorca has everything that makes exploration by foot worthwhile.
-From the dramatic Tramuntana mountains, to incredible gorges such as ‘Es Torrent de Pareis’ to majestic pine forests or the stunning coastline, there is a route to suit all levels of hikers.
+From the dramatic Tramuntana mountains, to incredible gorges such as ‘Es Torrent de Pareis’ to majestic pine forests, the best towns & villages or the stunning coastline, there is a route to suit all levels of hikers.
 Hikers in Mallorca have the distinct advantage that the majority of trekking routes on the island are signposted and well-maintained due to the diligence of The Consell de Mallorca and following a particular route is fairly easy.

 You'll get a real taste of Majorca during this winery visit.
 Get the lowdown on everything from harvesting to barrelling as you tour the vineyards and the wine production area.
 And to round off the experience, you'll to sample four of the wines produced at Bodegas Vi Rei.